About me

 - Interaction Pattern Alignment

-In early 2024, I was a Visiting Scholar at the Center for the Built Environment (CBE), UC Berkeley, where I explored the integration of causal inference and AI to support engineering decision-making and energy-efficient design strategies.
+In early 2024, I was a Visiting Scholar at the Center for the Built Environment (CBE), UC Berkeley, where I explored how causal inference and AI can enhance decision-making in energy-efficient design, a step toward scientific machine assistance that supports, rather than replaces, human creativity.

 Invited Talks and Interviews: